Newton Road railway station: Incidents

-On 2 September 1848 a LNWR express train, comprising a locomotive, tender, luggage van and three passenger carriages, from Stratford to Birmingham departed from Wolverhampton 25 minutes behind schedule.
+On 2 September 1848 a LNWR express train, comprising a locomotive, tender, luggage van and three passenger carriages, from Stafford to Birmingham departed from Wolverhampton 25 minutes behind schedule.
 Passengers noticed unusual osculations, and those in the rear carriage, which belonged to the Scottish Central Railway, reported a series of bangs, after which the train derailed, coming to rest about a quarter of a mile past Newton Road station.
 A light engine travelling in the other direction - and with Francis Trevithick aboard - struck the wreckage and was also derailed.
 At least one passenger died as a result of the initial derailment.